ruanzx/devcontainer-templates/features/spec-kit/README.md

 ### Agent Commands

-Once you have specify-cli installed and a project initialized, use these commands in your AI agent:
+Once you have spec-kit installed and a project initialized, use these commands in your AI agent:

 - `/specify` - Create high-level specifications
 - `/plan` - Define technical implementation approach